From random matrices to long range dependence: Proofs

-and hence \eqref{ac.p1.eq4} follows, which establishes \eqref{ac.p1.eq1}.
-Proof of \eqref{ac.p1.eq2} follows by a similar combinatorial analysis which is analogous to the proof by method of moments for the classical Wigner matrix.
-Hence we omit that.
+the last line following from the second claim of Lemma \ref{comb.l2} and \eqref{eq.defbeta}.
+This along with \eqref{ac.p1.eq4} establishes \eqref{ac.p1.eq1}.
+The proof of \eqref{ac.p1.eq2} follows by a similar combinatorial analysis which is analogous to the proof by method of moments for the classical Wigner matrix, and hence is deferred till the Appendix.

 The proof will be complete if \eqref{ac.p1.eq3} can be shown.
 To that end observe that

 It can be shown by Stirling's approximation that

 and hence \eqref{ac.p1.eq3} follows.
 This completes the proof. \end{proof}